 Hemorrhoids are swollen veins that can be external, developing under the skin around the anus, or internal, developing inside the rectum.
 These two types can cause some differences in symptoms.

-Internal hemorrhoids are not usually seen or felt and rarely cause discomfort.
+Internal hemorrhoids are typically not visible or palpable and rarely provoke discomfort.
 However, you may have painless bleeding during a bowel movement, which appears as bright red blood on toilet paper or in the toilet.
 In some cases, an internal hemorrhoid may push through the anal opening, which can cause pain and irritation.

 External hemorrhoids are often the type that are more noticeable, and they can cause symptoms such as: